 The great news about a ROBS plan is that this isn’t a loan.
 You aren’t “borrowing” from your retirement account, and you aren’t taking money from a lender, so there’s no interest to worry about.
 Because of how the transaction is set up, you also won’t have to pay taxes or early withdrawal penalties like you would if you simply took the money from your retirement account.

 However, a ROBS plan isn’t without its drawbacks.
 If your business fails, your retirement money is gone.
-Because of all of the paperwork and legal requirements, it’s also necessary to hire a ROBS provider, which will charge a setup fee and monthly maintenance costs.
+Because of all of the paperwork and legal requirements, it’s also necessary to hire a ROBS provider, which will charge a setup fee and monthly maintenance fees.

 Done right, though, a ROBS is a great way to finance your startup using your own funds.
 You’ll save money on interest and won’t have to worry about qualifying with a lender.
-Because you’re rolling over your own retirement funds, no credit check is required.
+Because you’re rolling over your retirement funds, no credit check is required.

 Recommended Option: Benetrends

 When it comes to ROBS providers, you won’t find a more experienced one than Benetrends.
 Benetrends created the Rainmaker Plan, and it was the pioneer of ROBS.
 Since 1983, Benetrends has secured funding for over 17,000 business owners and is a popular choice for franchise financing in particular.